elzody/University-Portfolio/README.md

 ## CS-255: System Analysis and Design

 DriverPass was a client who desired a system that would allow customers to schedule in-person driving lessons with a driving instructor.
 There were various packages available, each offering an extra perk; these included more driving time with an instructor, online resources, and practice exams.
-Customers could view their profile, which included notes from their driver, the current progress of their quizes and learning materials, and customer support.
+Customers could view their profile, which included notes from their driver, the current progress of their quizzes and learning materials, and customer support.
 Some things that I did particularly well in this project include the creating of the UML diagrams.
 I created activity diagrams, a class diagram, a use case diagram, and a sequence diagram.

 Something that I wish I could revise is the business requirements document.
 In this document, in the sections regarding limitations and assumptions about the system, I feel as though I could have determined less obvious limitations and assumptions.
 However, this was somewhat difficult in the context of this project, because it was sort of abstract and I did not have a lot of control as to the low-level aspects of the project.